Best New Music features Yemi Alade, Nasty C, Oxlade, K1 De Ultimate

 This song is an alluring rendition of relationship troubles, in this case, a distance problem, as the rapper speaks of chasing the money.
 Delivered fluidly in the sing-song rap style of Not.Nilc, this song is as enjoyable as it is technical...
 You'll definitely love it.

 Don Mappy – Wondaful

 An affiliate of the Bando Boyz collective, Don Mappy has released 3 bodies of work so far.
-His latest, Urban Love Progressions, is a 7-track effort which showcases his flair for laidback Afro Life sounds, and features budding artists like Bizzonthetrack and Eniola Havoc among others.
-"Wondaful" is a personal favorite, a luxurious jam carried by the rich timber of Mappy's voice, the chill production...
+His latest, Urban Love Progressions, is a 7-track effort that showcases his flair for laidback Afro Life sounds and features budding artists like Bizzonthetrack and Eniola Havoc among others.
+"Wondaful" is a personal favorite, a luxurious jam carried by the rich timbre of Mappy's voice, the chill production...

 Kemena – International